-If, as a result of a referral, there are indications that the child is a Child in Need or a Child in Need of Protection, which may include concerns of significant harm, Children Social Care Services will conduct an Assessment.
+If, as a result of a referral, there are indications that the child is a Child in Need or a Child in Need or a Child in Need of Protection, which may include concerns of significant harm, Children Social Care Services will conduct an Assessment.
 An Assessment determines whether the child is in need or in need of Protection, the nature of any services required and whether a more detailed assessment should be undertaken, including where necessary a Section 47 Enquiry (The Children Act 1989) or Article 66 enquiry (The Children Order Northern Ireland 1995).